LeadPages/api-standards/readme.md

 of top-level objects.
 In an Admin API, you might have top-level objects like "users" that would not make sense if placed next to "tasks" in a Tasks API.
 In the full resource URL example above, the top-level objects are `widgets`.

+A few notes about choosing an API name:

+- The name should either reflect a service or a branded product, and ideally the name will reflect a service.
+Thus, an API name like `aggregator` should be chosen over some branded equivalent in most cases.
+- The name should never reflect an internal or informal name, like a project or team codename.

+There are some heuristics for choosing an API name that reflects a generic service vs. a product-centric API name.
+For example, product-centric APIs are likely to utilize several service APIs as components, and may only function to house the data model and schema for a resource.

 ### Versioning
 A version (`v1`) is specified in the URL.
 API versioning helps ease